LAUREN ELDER EcoProjects

 The Pig Owners reply: Pig way?
 No way!

 Plan B: A mutually beneficial collaboration with the uphill farmers of the agriculural cooperative, Tierra Fertil.
 They donated land, assembled a highly skilled and efficient building crew, leveled a plot - and within two weeks the structure was inaugurated!
-The receptacle at the bottom of the channel was created to accumulate flushed feces for fertilizer.

 Elder facilitated by making the preliminary community introductions, teaching project management skills and bringing in local advisors on bamboo.